drewawright/DMCombatScreen/README.md

 ## Installation

 Clone the github directory (https://github.com/drewawright/DMCombatScreen) and run a local version through Visual Studio.

--or-

-Run the deployed version through http://gmcombatscreen.azurewebsites.net

 ## Usage
 GM Combat Screen lets you create characters and combats for your Table-Top Role Playing Games that use an initiative system for turn order.